box/box-ios-sdk/docs/usage/custom-api-calls.md

-To perform a custom HTTP GET method, call [`client.get(url:httpHeaders:queryParameters:completion:)`][custom-client-get] with the destination `url` and with headers and query parameters if needed.
-As you can see in the `completion` parameter, the `Callback` closure returning a [`BoxResponse`][box-response] type.
-The `body` of the response you can find in `body` property which is of type `Data?`.
+To perform a custom HTTP GET method, call [`client.get(url:httpHeaders:queryParameters:completion:)`][custom-client-get] with the destination `url` and with headers or query parameters if needed.
+As you can see in the `completion` parameter, the `Callback` closure returns a [`BoxResponse`][box-response] type.
+You can find the `body` of the response in `body` property, which is of type `Data?`.
 If you want to deserialize it to a specific type, you can do so as in the example below:

 ```swift
 let fileId = "<YOUR_FILE_ID_HERE>"